decaporg/decap-cms/website/content/blog/netlify-cms-2-1-0-adds-external-media-support-with-uploadcare.md

    media_library:
      name: uploadcare
      config:
-       publickey: demopublickey # replace with your publickey, or use this just to test
+       publicKey: demopublickey # replace with your publickey, or use this just to test
    ```

 That's it!
 Check out [our docs](/docs/uploadcare/) for full details.